lehaifeng/T-GCN/T-GCN/PyTorch/README.md

-This is the PyTorch version of T-GCN.
+The PyTorch version of T-GCN.